 The SLOs will be assessed through a combination of methods.
-The knowledge SLO is measured by the student's chair and thesis committee during thesis defense.
-This committee also performs the assessment of SLO2 (completion of the thesis).
+The knowledge SLO is measured by the student's chair and dissertation committee during through the written and oral portions of the qualifying exam.
+This committee also performs the assessment for SLO 2 (completion and defense of the dissertation).

-Presentation at a conference (SLO 3) will be assessed by the Graduate Committee through the annual report submitted each year.
+For SLO 3, a peer-reviewed publication, will be assessed by the Graduate Committee through the annual report submitted each year.
+Presentation at a conference (SLO 5) will also be assessed through this process.
 A copy of this is provided in Appendix A.